OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 # Outlook add-in API Preview requirement set

-The Outlook add-in API subset of the JavaScript API for Office includes objects, methods, properties, and events that you can use in an Outlook add-in.
+The Outlook add-in API subset of the Office JavaScript API includes objects, methods, properties, and events that you can use in an Outlook add-in.

 > [!IMPORTANT]
 > This documentation is for a **preview** [requirement set](/office/dev/add-ins/reference/requirement-sets/outlook-api-requirement-sets).
 This requirement set is not fully implemented yet, and clients will not accurately report support for it.
 You should not specify this requirement set in your add-in manifest.